Police find body in Lake Rotorua

 Police were alerted about 2.45pm by a member of the public who saw something of concern in the water.

-Police said in a statement the had been recovered and formal ID would now take place.
+Police said in a statement the body had been recovered and formal identification would now take place.

 "We will release further details once they become available."

-Police and an ambulance were seen this afternoon at Hatupatu Drive, near Sulphur Point.
+Police and an ambulance were seen at the lakeside along Hatupatu Drive, near Sulphur Point.

 A Rotorua Daily Post reporter at the scene about 3pm said four police cars and one ambulance were in attendance.
-The ambulance later left.
-More police have since arrived, along with a hearse about 4pm.
+The ambulance later left and a hearse arrived about 4pm.

 Police officers have been seen walking along a walkway at the edge of Lake Rotorua.

-A St Johns media spokesperson said ambulance services had responded to an incident at the Lakefront Walkway in Rotorua.
+A St John media spokesperson said ambulance services had responded to an incident at the Lakefront Walkway in Rotorua.

 The spokesperson referred the Rotorua Daily Post to police for further comment.